bonsai-rx/python-scripting/docs/index.md

 :::

 > [!Warning]
-> All the operators in the Python Scripting package run under the Python [Global Interpreter Lock](https://docs.python.org/3/glossary.html#term-global-interpreter-lock).
+> All the operators in the Python Scripting package must run under the Python [Global Interpreter Lock](https://docs.python.org/3/glossary.html#term-global-interpreter-lock).
 This means that although execution of Python code can be triggered asynchronously anywhere in the workflow, there will be a bottleneck when accessing the interpreter.
 Because of this, we currently do not recommend running large number of parallel calls to Python.

 ## Scripting Extensions